Starkscan

 Use this guide when a tool-calling client needs Starkscan over MCP.
 Do not start here if a normal service can call HTTP directly or if a human operator is better served by the CLI.

-Hosted MCP HTTP is currently beta; the @starkscan/mcp launcher package is alpha.
-Check the Launch matrix before treating a launcher or hosted transport path as production-ready.
+Hosted MCP HTTP is currently beta; the @starkscan/mcp launcher resolves to the smoked stable 0.1.2 package on the default npm channel.
+Check the Launch matrix before treating a launcher or hosted transport path as stable.
 For npm package provenance, Socket links, and exact-version pinning rules, use Package trust.

 Use this surface for